madbrain/pixel-flow/pixel-flow-ui/README.md

 # TODO

 * finish node resize command
-* add special Image input node
-* add special Image view node (output)
+* add Image preview to node
+* override some node definition to add preview definition
-* add property values in dump keyboard shortcut
+* add curve editor
+* rename NodeFactory to Graph to also handle connection creation (with GEGL specific ordering)
+* order entries in TreeSelector based on labels

 # BUGS